Pelikantapeten/p1-nacka-tomato-society/README.md

 ## Content

-- Where the content is from
+- All text content on this site has been produced by the author of the project and is fictional.
+Individuals mentioned do not exist in real life and there is no Nacka Tomato Society.
-- Code borrowed or inspired by
+- The design of the project is inspired by Code Institutes ”Love Running” project.
+Code has been borrowed from that project, the Footer.
+It is commented in index.html and styles.css were the the borrowed code is applied.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the header, contact and registration and footer were taken from [Font Awesome](https://fontawesome.com/)

 ## Media

-- All images are downloaded from Envato Elements[Envato Elements](https://elements.envato.com).
+- All images are downloaded from [Envato Elements](https://elements.envato.com).
 They are licensed under a broad commercial license that allows them to be used in this project (Named ”P1”).
 The license allows usage for public purposes.

 - [Link to license agreement](https://elements.envato.com/license-terms)